-Assessment: In the AHSC Commitment Letter Template, Applicants will be required to explain how they decided which Anti-Displacement Activities were most appropriate for the Project Area.
+In the AHSC Commitment Letter Template, Applicants will be required to explain how they decided which Anti-Displacement Activities were most appropriate for the Project Area.
 Applicants may use the AHSC Anti-Displacement Tool or reference the jurisdiction's housing element, other research, community feedback, or other existing documents.

-- (A) Commitment Letter: All proposals in partnership with a non-profit or Locality must complete the AHSC Commitment Letter Template provided that describes how each program or activity will be implemented.
-The template form will require a complete scope of work; current status of work, if applicable; current status of the role the non-profit plays in the Project Area; proposed measures of success & tracking protocols; why the program was chosen; and signatures from the Applicant and the implementing parties signifying an agreement to the scope of work.
 Projects may select any activity listed in this section.
-These activities must be implemented by an independent non-profit or Locality with dedicated Program Cost (PGM) funding of a minimum \$150,000 per activity: - (i) A non-profit and/or Locality developing a Community-Driven, Neighborhood-Scale Anti-Displacement Plan - (ii) A non-profit and/or Locality implementing a policy or action identified in a previously-adopted Anti-Displacement Plan that is not listed below - (iii) A non-profit and/or Locality implementing a policy identified in an existing Community-Driven, Neighborhood-Scale Anti-Displacement Plan - (iv) A non-profit and/or Locality developing or implementing a pipeline or training programs that will build capacity for local affordable housing developers - (v) A non-profit and/or Locality developing or implementing a process for data collection, monitoring, and tracking systems related to the causes of displacement (e.g., rental property registry, inventory of at-risk units, landlord licensing, local eviction tracking, a speculation watchlist, or tracking the loss and formation of culturally-relevant and community-serving small businesses) - (vi) A non-profit and/or Locality developing or implementing foreclosure or eviction prevention and landlord anti-harassment programs - (vii) A non-profit and/or Locality developing, administering, or implementing rental assistance or voucher programs
+These activities must be implemented by an independent non-profit or Locality with dedicated Program Cost (PGM) funding of a minimum \$150,000 per activity:

-- (viii) A non-profit and/or Locality developing or implementing a Small/Family Business Protection Program for community businesses in the Project Area - (ix) A non-profit and/or Locality developing or operating a Community Land Trust or Land Banking activities - (x) A non-profit and/or Locality developing or implementing programs that provide subsidized work to weatherize or repair existing Low-Income Households to increase energy efficiency and/or air quality in the Project Area.
+- (A) A non-profit and/or Locality developing a Community-Driven, Neighborhood-Scale Anti-Displacement Plan - (B) A non-profit and/or Locality implementing a policy or action identified in a previously-adopted Anti-Displacement Plan that is not listed below - (C) A non-profit and/or Locality implementing a policy identified in an existing Community-Driven, Neighborhood-Scale Anti-Displacement Plan - (D) A non-profit and/or Locality developing or implementing a pipeline or training programs that will build capacity for local affordable housing developers - (E) A non-profit and/or Locality developing or implementing a process for data collection, monitoring, and tracking systems related to the causes of displacement (e.g., rental property registry, inventory of at-risk units, landlord licensing, local eviction tracking, a speculation watchlist, or tracking the loss and formation of culturally-relevant and community-serving small businesses) - (F) A non-profit and/or Locality developing or implementing foreclosure or eviction prevention and landlord anti-harassment programs - (G) A non-profit and/or Locality developing, administering, or implementing rental assistance or voucher programs - (H) A non-profit and/or Locality developing or implementing a Small/Family Business Protection Program for community businesses in the Project Area - (I) A non-profit and/or Locality developing or operating a Community Land Trust or Land Banking activities - (J) A non-profit and/or Locality developing or implementing programs that provide subsidized work to weatherize or repair existing Low-Income Households to increase energy efficiency and/or air quality in the Project Area.